evkx/evkx.github.io/content/technology/windows/_index.md

 ---
 title: Windows
 linktitle: Windows
-description: Windows are essential parts of any car, as they provide visibility, ventilation, protection and comfort to the driver and passengers.
+description: Windows are essential parts of any car, providing visibility, ventilation, protection, and comfort to the driver and passengers.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->

-Windows in cars can be classified into different types according to their location, function and design.
-In this article, we will explore the main types of windows in cars, their features and benefits, and some tips on how to maintain them.
+Car windows is classified into different types according to location, function, and design.
+This article will explore the main types of car windows and their feature.

 ## Windshield

-The windshield is the front window of the car that covers the entire width of the vehicle.
+The windshield is the car's front window that covers the entire vehicle width.
 It is made of laminated glass, which consists of two layers of glass bonded together by a plastic interlayer.
 This type of glass is designed to withstand high impact and prevent shattering into sharp pieces in case of a collision.
-The windshield also protects the occupants from wind, rain, dust, insects and other debris that may fly into the car.
+The windshield protects the occupants from wind, rain, dust, insects, and other debris that may fly into the car.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/windows/windshield_1.jpeg">